Toyota Supra: 1996

-In 1996, for the 1997 model year, manual transmission returned for the turbo engine along with a redesign of the taillights, headlights, front fascia, polished wheels, and other minor changes such as the radio and steering wheel designs.
-Each supra had a badge indicating "Limited Edition 15th Anniversary".
+In 1996, for the 1997 model year, manual transmission returned for the turbo engine in the US along with a redesign of the taillights, headlights, front turn signal, front fascia, polished wheels, wheel center caps and other minor changes such as the radio.
+Each of the Supras had a badge indicating "Limited Edition 15th Anniversary".
 All turbo models came standard with the rear spoiler.